 Tympanometry is performed with a 226 Hz probe signal.
 Parameters of tympanograms to be investigated include

 A tympanogram is a graphic representation of the relationship of acoustic impedance and air pressure of the middle ear and the mobility of the tympanic membrane.
 Various middle ear pathologies (otitis media, otosclerosis, and tympanic membrane perforations) yield distinctive tympanograms.
 Compliance is plotted vertically on the tympanogram and is measured in ml or mmho.
 Maximum compliance of the middle ear system occurs when the pressure in the middle ear cavity is equal to the pressure in the external auditory canal.
-The maximum compliance value (static acoustic admittance) occurs at the highest peak of the curve on the graph (Figure 1).
+The maximum compliance value (static acoustic admittance) occurs at the highest peak of the curve on the graph.
 Pressure is indicated on the horizontal axis of the graph and is measured in decapascals.

 There are three main types of tympanograms: A, B, and C. In a Type A tympanogram, peak compliance occurs at or near atmospheric pressure, indicating a normal middle ear system, free of fluid or physiological anomalies that would prevent the admittance of sound from the middle ear into the cochlea.
-Figure 1 shows an example of a Type A tympanogram.

 Type B tympanograms have no sharp peak and little or no variation in impedance over a wide sweep range.
-A Type B tympanogram (Figure 2) is indicative of middle ear pathology, such as fluid or infection behind the tympanic membrane.
+A Type B tympanogram is indicative of middle ear pathology, such as fluid or infection behind the tympanic membrane.
 In some cases, these tympanograms are seen when there is a hole in the tympanic membrane with the difference being the ear canal volume: a larger ear canal volume indicates a perforation in the tympanic membrane.

-Type C tympanograms (Figure 3) are similar in shape to Type A tympanograms, but are shifted negatively on the graph, with peak compliance significantly below zero (usually less than -200), indicating negative pressure within the middle ear space.
+Type C tympanograms are similar in shape to Type A tympanograms, but are shifted negatively on the graph, with peak compliance significantly below zero (usually less than -200), indicating negative pressure within the middle ear space.
 This finding is often consistent with sinus or allergy congestion or the end-stages of a cold or otitis media.

 Ipsilateral and contralateral acoustic reflexes are performed to assess the integrity of the acoustic reflex pathway.
 Acoustic reflex thresholds (ARTs) are measured at 500, 1000, and 2000 Hz.
 Testing at 4000 Hz is not recommended, because many people with normal hearing have elevated reflexes at this frequency (Gelfand, 1984; Silman & Silverman, 1991).